Mohamed221999/Mohamed221999/README.md

 # Hi, I'm **Mohamed!**

- * Software Engineer who is passionate about backend development, web applications and building native and cross platform mobile apps, I have some experience in planning and building applications from scratch and I’m looking forward to working in a challenging work environment and building my knowledge about engineering and computer science.
+ * Software Engineer who is passionate about backend development, web applications and building native and cross-platform mobile apps, I have some experience in planning and building applications from scratch and I’m looking forward to working in a challenging work environment and building my knowledge about engineering and computer science.